Welcome to my science based guide that will show you exactly how to use caffeine for weight loss for the highest possible fat burn boost.

 But there's a catch.

-Unless you actually burn those released calories away, most of them will simply return to your body fat reserves over time.
+Because, if you take caffeine and then go lie on the couch, most of those released calories will simply return to your body fat reserves over time.

-But ok, how many calories can you realistically expect to burn away with both of these fat burn benefits of caffeine?
+But ok, how many calories can you realistically expect to burn away with both of these weight loss benefits of caffeine (the extra calorie burn and the extra calorie release)?

-How many extra calories can caffeine help you burn away?
+How many calories does caffeine burn per day?

-According to science, caffeine can help you burn away between 80 and 150 calories per day.
+According to one study, caffeine can help you burn away between 80 and 150 calories per day.

 Your actual number depends on how much weight you still need to lose.